Mississippi court: officer was reckless in pedestrian crash - NewsBreak

 The case stems from a wreck that injured a woman in a car with her child.
 On a weekday in September 2018, the officer drove to the scene of a crash on a residential road, according to court records.
 The officer’s car reached 92 mph (148 kph) at its peak and crossed a pedestrian crosswalk at 73 mph (117 kph) in a 30 mph (48 kph) zone.
 He eventually struck a pedestrian’s car, causing it to spin.

 The pedestrian and her child were taken by ambulance to the hospital.
 They were discharged the same day, and the mother was later referred to physical therapy by her physician for a shoulder injury.
-In October 2019, she filed a complaint to recover damages for injuries suffered in the collision.
+In October 2019, she filed a complaint to recover damages for injuries suffered in the collision.170 arrested in Mississippi Gulf Coast drug trafficking case

 The officer wrote in his written report that he “was still going at a high rate of speed and… did not slow down enough to fully clear the intersection” before he struck the pedestrian.